Dealing With Guilt

 No matter the situation, guilt can be a terrible burden to bear.
 If not dealt with, it can gnaw at you, and drag you down.
 You might even avoid others in an attempt to hide your guilt, or act irrationally because of how you feel.

 But guilt can also be a very useful emotion.
-At its most constructive, it reminds you that you can do better in the future, according to research.
+At its most constructive, according to research, it reminds you that you can do better in the future.
 Experiencing it also shows that you have moral and ethical standards, and empathy.

 Why Do I Feel Guilty?